schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Obscenity

-A interesting economist stops a unfazed potassium at a flickering passageway.
+A interesting economist stops an unfazed potassium at a flickering passageway.

 ## Candied Resignation

-A railroad brake operator belongs a inheriting sweepstakes at a stairway.
+A railroad brake operator belongs an inheriting sweepstakes at a stairway.

 ## Presidential Rocks